“We’re Irishmen, we’re gonna stand up to ‘em and fight”, says Ron Beck, sitting in our office with his wife Cherene.

 “They sent the check back.
-That’s what infuriated me, more than anything, is that we weren’t that far behind.
+That’s what infuriated me more than anything.
+We weren’t that far behind.
 We were only two months behind, and I had all these side jobs I’d been working to get caught up, and in the third month I was able to send in a check.
 But they sent it back.”

 That’s when Wells Fargo started them on a months long bureaucratic goose chase that would give Kafka a migraine.
 The bank refused to take the Becks’ payments for months, causing the Becks to fall even further behind, thus making them candidates for a loan modification that would add another 20 years to their mortgage.
 Ron struggled to navigate Wells Fargo’s labyrinth of customer service.

 They stretched us out so long.
 There was a house note that we were continually getting, constantly.
 They kept billing the interest up on it.
 And we said to the Wells Fargo rep handling our account, why are we getting these notes?